Lilli Wislicenus

 Lilli Wislicenus, born Elisabeth Emma Charlotte Finzelberg (1872–1939) was a German sculptor.

 Biography

 Wislicenus née Finzelberg was born in 1872 in Andernach.
 For a time she lived with her uncle, the painter Hermann Wislicenus in Duesseldorf.
-She attended the Königlich Technische Hochschule Charlottenburg (Technical University of Berlin).
+She attended the Königlich Technische Hochschule Charlottenburg (now Technische Universität Berlin).

 She exhibited her work at the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

 In 1896 she married her cousin, the German painter Hans Wislicenus (1864–1939).

 Wislicenus died in 1939 in Berlin, Germany.